KayishaNaidoo/KayishaNaidoo/README.md

 - Talking About My Dog („• ֊ •„)੭
 - Origami 𓅯
-- Game development (Unity and prototypes)
+- Game development (Unity Beginner)
 - Blender
 - Learning new stacks and tackling at new frameworks until they make sense